Compact Optimization Learning for AC Optimal Power Flow: Low Rank Representation of the AC-OPF Solution

-This section presents a data analysis to motivate \CL{}.
-Again, Table~\ref{tab:case_spec} describes the test cases from the PGLIB library and their characteristics.
+This section presents data analysis to motivate \CL{}.
+Again, Table~\ref{tab:case_spec} describes the test cases.
 They range from 300 to 30,000 buses and from 69 to 3526 generators.
-The table also specifies the input and output dimensions of the learning problem: the output dimensions are large in sharp contrast to many classification problems in computer vision for instance.
-The experiments in this section are based on 20,000 instances for each test case: their optimal solutions were obtained using \textsc{PowerModels.jl} \cite{powermodels} and solved via {\sc Ipopt} \cite{wachter2006implementation}.
-To generate the instances for each test case, the baseline active loads were perturbed by $\pm15\%$ using a truncated multivariate Gaussian distribution with a correlation coefficient of $0.5$, and the reactive loads were sampled from a uniform distribution ranged from $0.8$ to $1.0$ of the baseline values.
-This perturbation method follows the protocols used in \cite{zamzam2020learning,donti2021dc3,park2022self}.
-A PCA was performed on the 20,000 optimal solutions for each test case, which led to a number of interesting findings.
+The table also specifies the input and output dimensions of the learning problem: the output dimension is large in sharp contrast to many classification problems in computer vision for instance.
+The experiments in this section are based on 20,000 instances for each test case: their optimal solutions were obtained via {\sc Ipopt} \cite{wachter2006implementation}. \tb{To generate the instances for each test case in PGLib, the active loads were sampled from a truncated multivariate Gaussian distribution as}

+\tb{ where $p^d_0$ is the baseline active loads and $\Sigma$ is the covariance matrix.
+The element of the covariance matrix $\Sigma_{ij}$ is defined using correlation coefficient $\rho$ as $\Sigma_{ij} = \rho \sigma_i \sigma_j$ where $\sigma_i$ and $\sigma_j$ are standard deviation of $\pd_i$ and $\pd_j$, respectively.
+Also, $\rho=1$ when $i=j$ and $\rho=0.5$ otherwise. $\mu$ is set to $0.5$, meaning that the active load demands were set to be perturbed by $\pm50\%$.
+The reactive loads $\qd$ were sampled from a uniform distribution ranging from $0.8$ to $1.0$ of the baseline values. } This perturbation method follows the protocols used in \cite{zamzam2020learning,donti2021dc3,park2022self}. \tb{For \texttt{France\_2018}, the experiments use the historical 2020 load demand and renewable generations data at the 30-minute granularity, which is publicly available at \cite{eco2mix}.
+These historical time series data are disaggregated spatially and interpolated to have 5-minute granularity following the protocol introduced in \cite{chatzos2022data}.} A PCA was performed on the 20,000 optimal solutions for each test case, which led to a number of interesting findings.